 It's heartbreaking if puppies in a litter are born dead, but it's also important to find out why it happened.
-The reason affects the future breeding health of your dog and possibly surviving littermates.
+The reason affects the future breeding health of your dog and possibly its surviving littermates.
 Getting to the bottom of the problem requires veterinary testing of the mother and a necropsy of the dead puppies.
 The vet should also examine any surviving puppies.
 Avoid potential heartbreak by having the female dog thoroughly examined before pregnancy and issued a clean bill of health.

 What Causes Puppies to Be Born Dead?

 For a successful pregnancy, the mother should be in good condition.
-A pregnant dog who doesn't receive sufficient food, or who is in poor physical condition, can easily lose her puppies.
+A pregnant dog who doesn't receive sufficient food or who is in poor physical condition can easily lose her puppies.
 Older dogs, even those in good condition, are predisposed to having puppies develop abnormally in the womb and die.

-Brucellosis in Dogs
+Brucellosis in dogs

 There's no cure for brucellosis, which affects both male and female canine reproductive organs.
-Infected dogs are often asymptomatic, so have the vet conduct a blood test for these bacteria before breeding.
+Dogs infected with brucellosis are often asymptomatic, so have the vet conduct a blood test for these bacteria before breeding.
 The mother should be spayed, as she'll never deliver a live litter.

-Genetic and Physical Defects
+Genetic and physical defects

 Fetuses with genetic or physical defects, such as abnormal organ development or chromosomal abnormalities, will likely die in utero or shortly after birth.
 The mother's reproductive system could also suffer from physical defects, such as scar tissue that doesn't allow proper placental development, resulting in fetuses not receiving sufficient nutrients for growth.